 I moved to Florida in 1960 and my first home was Naval Air Station Pensacola.
 Later that year I was transferred to Naval Air Station Mayport on the ocean just east of Jacksonville.

 I drove my car across Florida to my new station.
-It was the first car I ever owned and I wish I still had it.
-I'd be rich.
+It was the first car I ever owned: a 1953 Porsche with a 1300 cc engine.

 In those days there was no Interstate Highway 10, so I took U.S. Highway 90 all the way to Jacksonville Beach and went swimming in the December ocean.

 These are some of the towns I went through.
 These towns have changed, of course, but not as much as most towns in Central and South Florida.

 I have made this trip many times, as recently as July 2023, and am still amazed at this part of Florida that hasn't changed as much as the rest of the state.

 This is especially true of the counties that border the Georgia and Alabama state lines.
 As they say, if you want to go South in Florida, go North.

 Take the memory trip with me and just click on the photo for more information about each town.